Client-side form validation

 This CSS causes the input to have a red dashed border when it is invalid and a more subtle solid black border when valid.
 We also added a background gradient when the input is required and invalid.
 Try out the new behavior in the example below:

-Try submitting the form without a value.
+Try submitting the form from the live required example without a value.
 Note how the invalid input gets focus, a default error message ("Please fill out this field") appears, and the form is prevented from being sent.
+You can also see the source code on GitHub.

 Validating against a regular expression